B-Guest/IntegrationSamples-DotNet/ReservationsImport/README.md

-This is the Universal Imported example code
+This is the Universal Importer example code